Set (mathematics): Set-builder notation

 One may also define $U$ once for all and take the convention that every variable that appears on the left of the vertical bar of the notation represents an element of $U$.
-This amounts to say that $x\in U$ is implicit in set-builder notation.
+This amounts to saying that $x\in U$ is implicit in set-builder notation.
 In this case, $U$ is often called the domain of discourse or a universe.